 If I were only allowed a brief answer to this question it would be:

 What is there about a non-vegan diet that could possibly attract anyone?
 I am vegan for every single reason that exists under the sun.Soraya

 Table of Contents

-(My) Reasons to Be Vegan
+(My) Reasons for a Vegan Lifestyle

 Pain, Suffering & Cruelty

 This is my number one reason, long before I knew anything about anything, I couldn’t understand why anyone would want to eat an animal.
 Hurt an animal.
 Kill an animal.
-Or how someone could say in the same breath ‘I love animals.
+Or how someone could say in the same breath, ‘I love animals.
 I fancy some fish ‘n chips’.

 To be honest, I spent most of my life feeling as though I were an alien because I saw that people around me believed it totally normal and therefore JUST FINE to kill & eat animals.

 I spent my whole young life (as a vegetarian) being verbally attacked by people who would pick an argument with me.
 The arguments got repetitive; I heard them all.

 I didn’t know any other vegetarians let alone vegans, apart from within my own family, so I was used to being the odd one out.
 It felt as though I belonged to a different branch of the human species.